Wild Food Adventures

 Hug Point State Recreation Site Beach Access Rd, Arch Cape

-Hug Point, Oregon. $35 - $60 sliding scale, children pay their age, see details.
-Hug Point, Arch Cape, Oregon.
-Learn how to find, harvest, transport, clean, and prepare Oregon mussels, barnacles, and other edible wild plants during one of the lowest tides in 2025.
+Arcadia Beach, Oregon. $35 - $60 sliding scale, children pay their age, see details.
+Arcadia Beach, Arch Cape, Oregon.
+Learn how to find, harvest, transport, clean, and prepare Oregon mussels, barnacles, and other edible wild plants during one of the lowest tides in 2026.
 Learn gathering regulations, limits and the modern tools used to gather […]

 • Fri 19